 Thankfully, there is a better way to find the perfect tracks to use in your projects without fear of copyright violations.
 To understand the difference between royalty-free vs. copyright-free and better options for content creators, this article will explain each term and help you decide what’s right for you.

 Despite the terms sounding similar, royalty-free is different from copyright-free.
-Royalty-free signifies that payment goes to the artist, whereas copyright-free means that the music, sound, or track holds no copyright.
+Royalty-free typically signifies that a one-time payment is made to the rights holder, whereas copyright-free means that the music, sound, or track holds no copyright.

 Many people tend to use the terms interchangeably, but they are different.
 Truly copyright-free music is usually available in the public domain without worrying about copyright infringement.